cakeng/ASPEN/README.md

 Run "make" to compile the libaspen.a library.
 The examples are built separately, as described in the instruction.txt files.

-The Makefile is configured to compile the ASPEN library with an AVX2 backend.

-Weights, pre-generated ASPEN graphs, and other files used in our paper are stored in [this Google Drive](https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing).

 ASPEN has a dependency on OpenMP.
 The examples of this supplementary material have dependencies on PyTorch, TorchVision, and GCC.

+The Makefile is configured to compile the ASPEN library with an AVX2 backend.

 Please reach out to me at "cakeng at snu dot ac dot kr" if you have any questions!

+---

+## Additional Links

+Weights, pre-generated ASPEN graphs, and other files used in our paper are stored in [this Google Drive](https://drive.google.com/drive/folders/1pH19a9sadbV10_RxHcKnWIqvgX4zQpmh?usp=sharing).

+Some of the code used are from [the Darknet Framework](https://github.com/pjreddie/darknet).